Towards a Game-Theoretic Security Analysis of Off-Chain Protocols: Closing Games of Off-Chain Protocols

-The fee that is needed for the closing transaction is assumed to remain reserved among the locked funds in the channel all the time and is spent upon closing, therefore not affecting the players' channel balance.
+Note that the \emph{utility function} $u$ of $G_c(A)$ in \Cref{tbl:Gc} assigns player $p\in N$ the money player $p$ received minus the money player $p$ deserved based on the latest channel state.
+The values of closing ($\alpha$), updating ($\rho$) and waiting ($-\epsilon$) are also considered in \Cref{tbl:Gc}.
+As discussed in \Cref{sec:pcn}, the fee needed for the closing transaction is assumed to have been reserved among the locked funds in the channel all the time and is spent upon closing, therefore not affecting the players' channel balance.

-The closing game for player $B$, $G_c(B)$, is symmetric to $G_c(A)$, with the roles of $A$ and $B$ being swapped.
-Based on the closing games $G_c(A)$, $G_c(B)$, we can now define the closing phase in an off-chain channel, as follows. \begin{definition}[Closing Phase] The \emph{closing phase} of an off-chain channel modeled by a closing game $G_c(A)$ is initiated in one of three ways: (i) $A$ starts with a closing action, and thus triggers the {closing game} $G_c(A)$; (ii) $B$ starts with a closing action does and triggers $G_c(B)$; or (iii) none of the players $A$ and $B$ ever start closing, in which case the money stays locked in the channel.
-Then, we get the EFG
+The closing game for player $B$, $G_c(B)$ is defined similarly to $G_c(A)$, with the roles of $A$ and $B$ being swapped in \Cref{def:closing}.
+Based on the closing games $G_c(A)$ and $G_c(B)$, we consider the closing phase in an off-chain channel as given in \Cref{fig:C} and defined below.

+\begin{definition}[Closing Phase] The \emph{closing phase} of an off-chain channel modeled by a closing game $G_c(A)$ is initiated in one of three ways: (i) $A$ starts with a closing action $C$, and thus triggers the {closing game} $G_c(A)$; (ii) $A$ does not start a closing action, thus performing action ignore $\mathfrak{I}$, but $B$ starts with a closing action $C$ and triggers $G_c(B)$; or (iii) none of the players $A$ and $B$ ever start closing, that is $B$ also choosing action $\mathfrak{I}$, in which case the money stays locked in the channel.
+Then, we get the EFG $\Gamma_C$ from \Cref{fig:C} \NEWR{modeling the closing phase of $G_c(A)$ and $G_c(B)$}. \end{definition}